 Sigma lota Epsilon is a national honorary and professional management society.
 The purpose and goals of Sigma lota Epsilon are to stimulate scholarship in management, gain recognition of the contribution and value of scholastic achievement in the management discipline, promote cooperation between the academic and practical aspects of management, and to facilitate contacts between students and practicing managers.
 Faculty members of the Business Department extend honorary membership to business majors taking college courses related to management in any of several business specializations.
-The SAGU chapter of SIE, Alpha Nu, was chartered September of 2011.
+The Nelson (previously known as SAGU) chapter of SIE, Alpha Nu, was chartered September of 2011.